-The ministry of the Bledsoe’s began when the youngest Bledsoe brother, Jonathan, started singing at the age of two years old.
-His brother, Rodney, began singing harmony with Jon when Rodney was six years old.
+The ministry of the Bledsoe’s began when the Bledsoe brothers, Jonathan and Rodney started singing at the age of two and six years old.
 Homer Childress, otherwise known as Papa, would play the guitar and sing the third part.
-At the ages of thirteen, the year Rodney accepted Jesus as his personal Lord and Savior, and nine, the brothers would suffer a great loss, the loss of their father in an automobile accident.
+At the ages of thirteen, just one year after Rodney accepted the Lord as his Savior, and nine, the brothers would suffer a great loss, the loss of their father in an automobile accident.
 Papa felt as though this would be the end of their singing, but thankful today, Papa will relate not only did the Bledsoe Brothers continue singing, their schedule doubled.
 By this point in time, Rodney had begun to play the piano by note, as well as by ear.
-Then Jonathan decided to learn the bass guitar.
+Then Jonathan learned to play the bass guitar.

-The Bledsoes have performed with artists such as The McKameys, The Isaacs, The Primitives, Michael Combs, The Rowlands, Squire Parsons and Karen Peck & New River to name a few.
-Filling over 150 dates a year, the most important person they want to share with their audiences is the Holy Spirit.
+Filling over 150 dates a year, the most important person they want to share with their audiences is Jesus, through the Holy Spirit.
 As I have heard Rodney say many times, “Without Him our efforts are all in vain!”

 Above all The Bledsoes are interested in the souls they have seen saved through the years, the winning of more souls to Christ and the blessing of their brothers and sisters in Christ.
 It is plain to see and hear this desire not only while talking with them, but in their concerts as well.
 They know that it is not their own abilities that these goals are accomplished, but through God’s abilities manifested in their lives.